ornithos/matlab-utils/README.md

 Obviously these could have a better common interface, but it's not high on my priority list.

 ### Processing optional arguments
-I find MATLAB's non-support of default values in functino declarations a little tiresome.
+I find MATLAB's non-support of default values in function declarations a little tiresome.
 This is my current workaround, using the function `processVarargin`:
 ```matlab
 function out = foo(varargin)
     defaults.x       = 0;